Akron Zoo: Conservation efforts

-The Akron Zoo is involved in several conservation projects that focus in restoration, preservation, and reintroduction.
+The Akron Zoo is involved in various conservation projects that focus in the areas of restoration, preservation, and reintroduction.

 The Venezuelan Waterfowl Foundation is active internationally and it was formed as a result of the staff's efforts in working with conservationists in Venezuela and other accredited institutions within the zoo community.
 The Foundation focuses on the conservation of the Andean river systems and is researching the illusive torrent duck.

 The Butterfly Conservation Initiative is a partnership of Akron Zoo partnered and the other Ohio zoos, The Wilds, and the Association of Zoos and Aquariums to help create a butterfly habitat at The Wilds.
 10 acre of open grassland and meadow habitat were planted, creating a suitable site to support a variety of resident and migrant butterfly species.

 The Akron Zoo has participated in the Audubon Christmas Bird Census, which is coordinated by the National Audubon Society to document wintering bird populations across the United States.
 In 2003, participants from the Akron Zoo donated 18.5 hours for the census.
-The volunteers observed a total of 28 species, and counted 2,568 individual birds.
+The volunteers observed a total of 28 species and counted 2,568 individual birds.

+The zoo works with various partners locally, regionally, and globally.
+These partners include Conservación Internacional Perú, Fauna & Flora International, the Red Panda Network, the Red Wolf Coalition, and Save and Protect Ohio Turtle Diversity (SPOTD).
+The zoo participates in research in the health of the white-winged wood duck.
+The zoo also works to help reintroduce the Patula snail back to their native French Polynesia.